 What I like about this show is that she demystifies fancy cooking making it approachable in an Indian kitchen.
 She makes international cuisines doable.
-While I enjoy watching the program ‘Vicky Goes Veg’ on NDTV Good Times, the only thing is that, at times the chef host uses some really fancy ingredients which is tempting but you wonder whether to buy something that maybe used just once and may go waste.
+While I enjoy watching the program ‘Vicky Goes Veg’ on NDTV Good Times, the only thing is that at times the chef host uses some really fancy ingredients which is tempting but you wonder whether to buy something that may be used just once and may go waste.

 But in ‘Firangi Tadka’, Chef Chinu give us options to use different veggies or ingredients, which does not pinch the pocket and is reassuring that you can at least give it a shot.
 So here goes my version of Chef Chinu’s ‘Pasta with Cheese Sauce’.

-What I have done here is, I have given the same recipe a slight twist – I’ve adde chilli flakes, coriander leaves (I know…coriander!); but I was so hungry and I needed something yummy to snack on asap and I really like the smell of fresh coriander leaves.
+What I have done here is, I have given the same recipe a slight twist – I’ve added chilli flakes, coriander leaves (I know…coriander!); but I was so hungry and I needed something yummy to snack on asap and I really like the smell of fresh coriander leaves.
 It somehow reminds you of the wet grass and soil after the rains, so earthy, so calming!
 And of course, whatever I could find in the kitchen and the refrigerator it all came handy to douse my hunger pangs.